How Prince Harry and Meghan Markle Made Their Royal Wedding Feel Intimate

 As for Harry's look, the prince had asked his grandmother if he could wear the uniform of the Household Cavalry, specifically.

-"I chose the frock coat as a uniform, with permission from my grandmother, because I think it's one of the smartest Household Cavalry uniforms," he reportedly said in the recording.
+"I chose the frock coat as a uniform, with permission from my grandmother, because I think it's one of the smartest Household Cavalry uniforms," he said in the recording.
 "It's one of my favorites, and I was very fortunate to be able to wear that on the day."

 Even the bridesmaids and page boys had some special details incorporated into their wedding looks.
 The bridesmaids, including Princess Charlotte, wore shoes by Aquazurra that were monogrammed with their initials and the wedding date.
 The page boys, including Prince George, also had their initials stitched in gold on the shoulder straps of their frockcoats.